ConnorDonegan/connordonegan.github.io/articles.markdown

 permalink: /articles/
 ---

+<b style="color:Charcoal;">Probability and the philosophies of science: a realist view</b> <br/>
+<small> <em>SocArxiv</em> <a href="https://doi.org/10.31235/osf.io/k3nf5_v1"> https://doi.org/10.31235/osf.io/k3nf5_v1</a>

+<small> This paper discusses probability theory in light of the competing worldviews of philosophical realism and empiricism.
+The paper pursues the conjecture that a consistent realist methodology can be constructed by integrating the tradition of epistemological probability (after Keynes, Jeffreys, Polya, Cox, Jaynes) with critical realist theories of causality and explanation.
+The focus is on the relevance of probability theory to qualitative, theoretical, and explanatory reasoning, especially as advanced by Polya's work on analogy.
+This approach is illustrated by applying it to a portion of Galileo's <em>Dialogue concerning the two chief world systems</em>.

 <b style="color:Charcoal;">Spatial uncertainty and probability</b> <br/>
 <small>with co-author Yongwan Chun. <em> Oxford Handbook for the Spatial Humanities </em> (forthcoming)